kateyharris/Python__School_District_Analysis/README.md

    - ![Score_by_School_Type](https://user-images.githubusercontent.com/90797036/137648481-bd0ab9ee-ba50-4d81-9421-651fd58d264b.png)

 ## Summary
 By updating the school district analysis reading and math scores, by excluding grades for ninth grade at Thomas High School, there was no significant change in school ranking, and might be a indicator that the ninth graders did not alter their grades, but rather, were in line with the scores of the other grades at the same school.
+Thomas High School is a smaller medium sized charter school, which based off the above results aligns ranking appropriately.